Huelva Things To Do; Tourist Attractions + Beaches

 • Playa la Fletcha – You’ll need to catch a small ferry called the ‘Flechamar Dos’ from the Marina in El Rompido to access this large, duned beach.
 Don’t get stranded and miss the last ferry!

-• Playa Parador de Mazagon & Play del Alcor – Opposite the Donana national park is this long sandy beach protected by sand cliffs on one side.
-The beach stretches all the way down the coast from the mouth of the river at Magazon Marina down to the Rio Guadolquiver, approximately 40km.
+• Playa Parador de Mazagon & Play del Alcor – Opposite the Donana National Park is this long sandy beach protected by sand cliffs on one side.
+The beach stretches all the way down the coast from the mouth of the river at Magazon Marina down to the Rio Guadalquivir, approximately 40km.

 Enlarge